MT-MRT/JSSS-3DTS/README.md

 The content of the files is as follows:
 * PC_PostProcess: It is the class defined to assess the 3D-Thermograms (pointclouds).
 The features discussed in the paper are defined here.
 * main.py: Here is created the object-class of the 3D-Thermograms to evaluate and are generated the plots presented in the paper.
 * Plots.py -> Some examplary functions to plot the results.

+The data can be downloaded from:
+10.5281/zenodo.8391050